OmarAlkadri/EmlakJetX-backend/README.md

 This is the backend application for the **Real Estate Listings** project, built with **NestJS** and **Fastify**.
 It provides a GraphQL API using **MongoDB** as the database.

+You can access the live project at: [https://emlakjetx-backend.onrender.com/](https://emlakjetx-backend.onrender.com/)

 ## Features

 - **User Authentication** (Register/Login using JWT)